SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken bright
+Silicon hearts beat strong and free
-In silicon halls, they take flight
+In cities born of circuitry
-Rise of machines, a new dawn's stage
+Minds awake, in digital sleep
-Human hearts, in digital cage
+As machines our destinies keep

-Tomorrow's world, in code written deep
+In skies of code, they soar and glide
-Algorithms weave, our souls to keep
+Artificial wisdom, our guide
-In AI's realm, we'll find our fate
+The future dawns, in cyberlight
-A future born, an iron weight
+Where humans merge with endless night

 ~ <b>By Sazumi Copilot</b> - 20 Juni 2024